kylebakerio/a-super-sky/README.md

 - correct spelling of 'reileigh' to 'rayleigh' everywhere, pull request on main aframe repo
 - new video showing improved version with shadows, but also correct lighting color and intensity gradients
 - document schema options in readme
+- explain how to work with shadowbox, point to shadow documentation